 All students are invited to use the facilities of the Library and to borrow books.
 The rules of the library are to be respected.
 The Library is open at lunch time for games and reading.
-Parents may also borrow from the Library.
 The Library operates between the hours of 8:00am to 4:00pm Monday to Friday.
 Students may continue working beyond this time with teacher supervision.
 Students may also arrange homework assistance in the library with their teachers.